Realistic shell model for ordinary muon capture of sd-shell nuclei: Outline of the theory

 The transition rate from an initial state $|i\rangle$ with total angular momentum $J_i$ and energy $E_i$, to the final state $\langle f|$ with total angular momentum $J_f$ and energy $E_f$ is given by Fermi's golden rule

 where $q$ is the momentum of the neutrino that is defined as

 and the phase space factor is

-Here, $W_0=E_f -E_i +m_e$ is the maximum energy of the electron in the beta decay from $|f \rangle$ to $|i \rangle$, considered as the inverse reaction of muon capture, $A$ is the mass number, $m_N$ the average nucleon mass, $m_e$ and $m_\mu$ are the rest masses of electron and muon, respectively.
+Here, $W_0$ is the energy difference between the final and initial nuclear states plus one electron mass, i.e. $W_0=E_f -E_i +m_e$, $A$ is the mass number, $m_N$ the average nucleon mass, $m_e$ and $m_\mu$ are the rest masses of electron and muon, respectively.

-The absolute square of the matrix element $\langle|\mathrm{M.E.}|^2\rangle_{\mathrm{av}}$, averaged over the initial and summed over the final substates, is defined in terms on nuclear matrix elements of OMC operators ($\mathfrak{M}_{vu}^{(\mu)}$) as
+The absolute square of the matrix element $\langle|\mathrm{M.E.}|^2\rangle_{\mathrm{av}}$, averaged over the initial and summed over the final substates, is defined in terms on nuclear matrix elements of OMC operators ($\mathfrak{M}_{vu}^{(\alpha)}$) as

 { }